Obli04/FTK-MultiMax-Rework-v2/README.md

 justedm ran all their tests with 5 players, I ran all of mine with 4. \
 They ran all their tests on the Epic Games version.
 I ran all of mine on the Steam version. \
-Needless to say, we've got some alright coverage now :D
+Needless to say, we've got some alright coverage now

 **What has changed:**